External investigation and evaluation confirm unacceptable misconduct – Swiss Post Board of Directors undertakes measures

 The external enquiry report in the PostBus case and the independent expert evaluation for the period from 2007 to 2015 are now available.
 Both clearly show how serious the unlawful reclassifications were at PostBus, how they continued for years and how manipulation took place.
 The Board of Directors of Swiss Post Ltd is now undertaking operational and personnel-related measures which will constitute the first step towards a new start.
 The Board of Directors has decided to dismiss all members of the PostBus Executive Board due to its lack of confidence in them.
 CEO Susanne Ruoff has tendered her resignation.
 The enquiry report and expert evaluation have been made available to the public with immediate effect.

 The comprehensive external investigation by the law firm Kellerhals Carrard into the irregular accounting practices at PostBus between 2007 and 2015 is complete.
 The evaluation by the three independent experts is also ready.
-A clear picture is painted by the reports, which are based on an evaluation of a large number of documents (see “Overview of facts” (PDF, 58.6 KB)Document is unavailable.).
+A clear picture is painted by the reports, which are based on an evaluation of a large number of documents (see “Overview of facts” (PDF, 58.6 KB)).
 “I am shocked at the energy PostBus placed into manipulating its accounting and systematically concealing profits in order to collect excess subsidies.
 The Confederation, cantons, taxpayers and business partners have all been deceived.
 It is alarming to realize that all the control mechanisms in place at Swiss Post Group clearly failed to do their job for years”, says Chairman of the Board Urs Schwaller.
 These practices, which took place over a number of years, evidently caused the collective awareness of what is legal to be lost.
 “There is no justification for what went on for many years.”

 Package of measures decided on

 After detailed discussions, the Swiss Post Board of Directors is therefore taking steps.
-These include operational and personnel-related measures (see “Overview of measures” (PDF, 60.8 KB)Document is unavailable.).
+These include operational and personnel-related measures (see “Overview of measures” (PDF, 60.8 KB)).
 From an operational point of view, the reorganization known as IMPRESA will be reversed.
 The holding structure adopted in 2014 and introduced on 1 January 2016 was intended to secure profits through transfer prices to PostBus subsidiaries.
 The IMPRESA transfer price concept will be replaced by a transparent form of organization without transfer prices.
 In addition, the Board of Directors has tasked Executive Management with assessing an orderly exit from the passenger transport business in France.
 One option is the sale of the company.
 Business will continue as normal until a final decision is made.

 A compliance programme is also to be established within the Group.
 It will define the measures to prevent violations of law in future.
 To ensure the rapid implementation of all the measures decided on, the Board of Directors is setting up a “PostBus committee” to closely monitor the process.